Thousands of people in the Northern districts of Herat, Afghanistan left their homes because of long-lasting drought in 2018.

 Most of the children who come to the clinic suffer from diarrhea, malnutrition, acute respiratory tract infection (ARI) including pneumonia.

 During the last nine months, the Mobile Health & Nutrition Teams have treated 30,789 children; whom 781 suffered from malnutrition.

-The child’s brain will not properly developed if he/she is malnourished within the first 1000 days from the conceptions and the consequences will remains for a lifetime.
+The child’s brain will not be properly developed if he/she is malnourished within the first 1000 days from the conceptions and the consequences will remains for a lifetime.